soltislab/transcriptome_microsats/Tutorial/README.md

 Use the file "config_g1.txt", which is available in the main directory;
 after you download pal_finder, move this file to the directory pal_finder_v0.02.04

+Primer3 is in a folder in the main directory (primer3-2.0.0-alpha).
+You MUST edit the config_g1.txt file before running PAL_FINDER so the config file contains the appropriate path to Primer3.
+The variable for the path is primer3executable.
+Type the full path after this variable in the config file.

 Next download the file "glycine_max_454_raw_all.fasta" from https://gatorbox.rc.ufl.edu/index.php/s/361JoKPasE00yql and put it in the directory pal_finder_v0.02.04/test/data